leonhard-llc/applin-ios/Readme.md

 SOFTWARE.

 ## Changes

+- v0.31.0
+    - Add `modal` action.
+    - Change the wire format of action definitions from strings to JSON objects.
 - v0.30.0
     - Add "Cancel" button to "Working" modal.
 Users can now cancel slow operations!
     - Support the `aspect_ratio=N` URL parameter for `choose_photo` and `take_photo` actions.
       Users can now rotate and crop their photos before upload!
     - Support URL parameters on upload URLs and page URLs.